Sony WH-1000XM4 vs Logitech G PRO X 2 LIGHTSPEED

 Which one is better?

-The Sony WH-1000XM4 is the better buy for most people - its Active Noise Cancellation crushes the Logitech G PRO X 2 LIGHTSPEED's passive isolation.
+The Sony WH-1000XM4 is the better buy for most people - its exceptional sound quality and ANC crushes the Logitech G PRO X 2 LIGHTSPEED.
+That said, grab the Logitech if you prioritize battery life and need up to 50 hours of usage - it's a no-brainer for serious gamers.

 Who should buy each?

-Choose the Sony WH-1000XM4 if: you want the best noise cancellation, you travel frequently, or you enjoy immersive sound quality.
+Choose the Sony WH-1000XM4 if: you want top-notch noise cancellation, you appreciate high-quality sound across a broad frequency range, or you need a comfortable fit for extended wear.
 (8.96 oz weight)

 Conclusion